kintohub/kintohub/docs/anatomy/anatomy-releases.md

 ## Release Information

-Release history will show you all of the previous releases have ever made in your app.
+Release history will show you all of the previous releases ever made in your app.

 * **Status** - Shows what is the current result of the release
     * **Failed** - An build or deployment issue occurred and must be debugged by viewing the logs.